Everyone can write, right?

 - Press releases

-Each one of these has their own unique style and quirks.
+Each one of these has its own unique style and quirks.
 It’s not as simple as copying and pasting your ‘About’ page into another format.

 Making an email stand out is way different to making a web page or press release engaging.